UKICER 2025

 Conference registration includes attendance, refreshments and lunch on both days but does not include :

-• Thursday Evening meal (optional add-on when you book) this will be at zoukteabar.co.uk
+• Thursday Evening meal (optional add-on when you book).

-• Hotel accommodation, which you'll need to arrange seperately, see below
+• Hotel accommodation, which you'll need to arrange separately; see below.

-The conference location is the Kilburn building, home of the Department of Computer Science at the University of Manchester on the Oxford Road, postcode M13 9PL :
+The conference location is the Informatics Forum, home of the School of Informatics at the University of Edinburgh, on Crichton St, Newington, Edinburgh EH8 9AB:

 Announcements

-• The Call for Participation (CfP) The Call for Participation has now been formally announced for the United Kingdom and Ireland (UKICER) 2024 conference.
+• The Call for Participation (CfP) has now been formally announced for the United Kingdom and Ireland (UKICER) 2025 conference.

 • Important dates.
 Submission, review process and events dates are now published.
 Make sure to add them to your calendar.